How to Pass a No-Kill Resolution in Your City

 Public officials are often incredibly busy and they’re approached frequently with great ideas about a huge range of issues.
 So, it’s best to be prepared with proposed language for a no-kill resolution.
 Best Friends has drafted a model no-kill resolution (see below) that is concise and positive.
 You can use it as a starting point, and then customize it for your own needs.
 We can also help you draft issue-specific language based on your community’s particular needs.

-Example language for a no-kill resolution
+Example of no-kill phrasing for a resolution

 WHEREAS, the official goal of [fill in jurisdiction] is to save the lives of all of the healthy, adoptable dogs and healthy cats in the possession of the [fill in name of municipal shelter and/or municipal agency]; and